 The independent practice model (IPA), is a an open-panel HMO model, wherein healthcare physicians can hold independent offices and can also provide healthcare BPO for patients who are not part of a HMO plan.

 Before deciding on an HMO plan, make sure that the HMO plan will provide for your organization's future requirements.
 You must also ensure that the HMO plan is reliable and that it can cater to your healthcare organization's special needs.
 In case, your organization already has providers and specialists, find out if your organization can continue to use them if you take an HMO health care plan.
 Before joining a HMO plan, also check if the HMO in your area has been providing quality healthcare BPO in the past.
 Another thing to check would be the cost of the HMO plans and find out if the cost of the HMO plan is reasonable.

 There are several benefits of having an HMO plan.
 A person, who has an HMO plan, can get services from a primary care provider who would know details about the person's social, financial, family and personal situations.
 The primary healthcare provider will then organize the person's healthcare in a way in which fewer services will be used.

-Another benefit of having an HMO plan is that your primary healthcare provider will be available to provide you with basic healthcare services and healthcare services for common illnesses.
+Another benefit of having an HMO plan is that your primary healthcare provider will be available to provide you with basic healthcare BPO and healthcare BPO for common illnesses.
 Your primary healthcare provider will also conduct tests and prescribe treatments before sending you to a specialist for specialized treatment.

 If you have a healthcare plan, but require the help of a specialist, you can go to a member of a network that has contracted work with a healthcare maintenance organization.
 An expanded healthcare maintenance organization network usually consists of specialists such as, physical therapists, dentists, educators, psychotherapists, healthcare organizations and pharmacies.

-Outsource healthcare services to O2I and give your organization a competitive edge.
+Outsource healthcare BPO to O2I and give your organization a competitive edge.